blurrypiano/littleVulkanEngine/README.md

 # Little Vulkan Engine

+This branch is a legacy branch that holds all the older tutorials in the series, starting from the beginning and going up until tutorial 22.

+During this time, each additional tutorial was added as a directory to the project.
+Once the project hit a certain size it didn't make sense to keep doing things that way, so this branch was created to preserve the existing code from tutorials 0 to 22.
+After this change, future tutorials are created on their own branch and then merged into the main branch when completed.

-A video tutorial series introducing computer graphics for [Vulkan®](https://www.khronos.org/vulkan/), the new generation graphics and compute API from Khronos.
+This is a video tutorial series introducing computer graphics for [Vulkan®](https://www.khronos.org/vulkan/), the new generation graphics and compute API from Khronos.

 Currently this repository is more for use as a reference and for my own use to track the progress of this series, rather than something that can be cloned and used as a starting point, at least until I make a more robust build system.